mrafifrbbn/breast-cancer-prediction/README.md

 # Context

+Hello!
 This is my second data science project.
 Here, I make machine learning models to predict whether a breast cancer is benign or malignant based on the available features.
 I try to implement what I have learned so far: standard data cleaning, EDA, classification model, hyperparameter tuning, and dimensionality reduction with PCA.

-To run the .ipynb file, the standard `numpy`, `pandas`, and `sklearn` packages are required.

 # Data